Foundation / Corporation

 The Herb Block Foundation

 Grants ranging from $5,000 to $25,000 to Washington, DC, Maryland, and Virginia nonprofits in the metropolitan Washington area to help young people succeed academically and in the workforce.
-LOIs are due February 7, 2018.
+Applicants must submit an LOI prior to submitting a full application.
 The focus of this program is to provide a quality education for needy youth and adults.

 For projects serving youth, The Herb Block Foundation seeks proposals which focus on improving student achievement and healthy development of young people.
 Projects may include in-school and community-based educational programs, after-school activities, and mentoring programs.
 Programs designed to increase high school graduation rates are encouraged to apply.